rails/weblog/_posts/2015-05-15-this-week-in-rails-connection-pool-responsive-site-oh-my.markdown

 Hey everyone, *cough* this is *cough* [Kasper](https://twitter.com/kaspth).

-I've been *cough* sick most of the week and am *cough*ing my way through this.
+I've been *cough* sick most of the week and am *cough*-ing my way through this.

-Feel free to insert *cough*s through the rest of this, as long as you remember not to snooze on a *sneeze* or two too.
+Feel free to insert *cough*'s through the rest of this, as long as you remember not to snooze on a *sneeze* or two too.

 Alright, *cough* 'em up.